WebAssembly/component-model/design/mvp/WIT.md

 }
 ```

-`with` cannot be used to rename IDs, however, so the following world would be invalid:
+`with` cannot be used to rename interface names, however, so the following
+world would be invalid:
 ```wit
 package local:demo;